travi01/myrep2/README.md

 Template for a [Cloudstream3](https://github.com/recloudstream) plugin repo

-**⚠️ Make sure you check "Include all branches" when using this template**
+**⚠️ Make sure you check "Include all branches" when using this template.**

 ## Getting started with writing your first plugin